Luc-Bertin/PythonBlog/_posts/2020-09-25-Scikit-Learn.md

 * Unit of analysis (a case), on another hand, is [the level at which you pitch the conclusions](http://re-design.dimiter.eu/?p=253).
 For example, you may draw conclusions on group differences based on results you've collected on a student level.

-* Items we are observing may have different caracteristics we are looking at.
+* We may look at different caracteristics/dimensions for each given item we are observing.
+The name of each dimension that encapsulate the respective individual measurements is call a data attribute (e.g. weight of a patient, e.g. level of glucose).
+Similarly a **feature** embeds both the attribute and value of one unit of observation.
+A feature variable is hence synonym to data attribute.

-* A data attribute is the type of one dimensional collected data (e.g. weight of a patient, e.g2. level of glucose).
+*  .
 A feature is mostly associated as synonym of attribute

 * Data points are the different measures carried out for a unit of observation.
 It is a collection of features, attributes or caracteristics.
 For example, one patient could have a data point defined as the collection {weight, height, level of glucose, BMI}.
 The point could be "plot" in such n-dimensional figure.
 Features here are each of the above dimensions.
 Features The variable that encapsulate all those measures